bartlettroscoe/TriBITS/tribits/doc/developers_guide/TribitsPackageDependenciesDataStructures.rst

 testing in place for the CMake code in these files that manipulate these intra-package dependency variables.
 Because this logic is tied in with actually building and linking code, there has not been a way set up yet to allow it to be efficiently tested outside of the actual build.
+But there are a number of example projects that are part of the automated TriBITS test suite that do test much of the logic used in these variables.